Kindle Optimized Turkish-to-English Dictionary

 A month ago I decided to buy a Kindle in order to capitalize on my daily train commutes, using the 10 to 15 minute trips to slowly work through books that I’d otherwise be forced to sideline until the holidays.
 I was really happy with the results: whereas I was always too put off by the motions of taking a bulky book out of my bag, carefully monitoring my trip and preparing a bookmark before carefully stowing my book, with the Kindle I stopped scrolling through my phone on train rides and began to finish a few books instead.
 In fact, I had nothing but praise for the little device until I decided I’d like to read a Turkish novel.

-Indeed, the Kindle is perfectly suited for reading in a language that you are still learning because any word can be highlighted with your fingertip, initiating a dictionary search that returns a definition/translation.
-Hell, I have even used the handy dictionary feature while reading in my native English and picking up new vocabulary like “garret: a top-floor attic room” and “shoat: a young pig.”
+The Kindle is perfectly suited for reading in a language that you are still learning because any word can be highlighted with your fingertip, initiating a dictionary search that returns a definition or translation.
+I have even used the dictionary feature while reading in English, picking up new vocabulary like “garret: a top-floor attic room” and “shoat: a young pig.”
 Searched words are also automatically added to a “Vocabulary Builder,” allowing you to review them with a flashcard function.
-Unfortunately, the Kindle only comes packaged with dictionaries of the languages spoken where the Kindle Store is supported: Turkey is, for many reasons, not one of those countries and thus Turkish is not officially supported on the platform.
+Unfortunately, the Kindle only comes packaged with dictionaries of the languages spoken where the Kindle Store is supported: Turkey is, for many reasons, not one of those countries, and so Turkish is not officially supported on the platform.
 I downloaded a few Turkish-English dictionaries available in the Kindle store and was disappointed to see that they were all more or less useless for an agglutinative language like Turkish.

 The Turkish language works like an Erector Set: there are roots or stems to which suffixes are “bolted on,” furthering their meaning.
 For example: su means water, and is an uninflected root.
 The suffix -sUz works like the English suffix -less, thus susuz means waterless, dehydrated.
 But suffixes are also appended to roots to show their role in the sentence, which means that the words in a Turkish text rarely appear in their untouched, uninflected forms.
 In order for a dictionary to work effectively on the Kindle, the myriad permutations of possible inflections need to be linked to root entries.
 This is unfortunately not the case for the Turkish-English dictionaries available via the Amazon Kindle Store, and therefore these dictionaries almost inevitably show “No result found in dictionary” when used.

-So, I needed to either find a dictionary file that contained inflections and then figure out how to convert it into a Kindle-friendly format, or I needed to somehow match roots to an extant Turkish-English dictionary and thus create my own file.
+So, I needed to either find a dictionary file that contained inflections and then figure out how to convert it into a Kindle-friendly format, or I to somehow match roots to an extant Turkish-English dictionary to generate my own dictionary file.
 Luckily, I was able to find a massive corpus with inflections: the Babylon Turkish-English dictionary boasting almost 169,000 definitions.
-The file itself is available for download as a 7.5 MB .BGL file, unfortunately a proprietary dictionary filetype.
+The file itself is available for download as a 7.5 MB .BGL file, unfortunately a proprietary dictionary file type.
 Of course, finding this dictionary file was the true crux of the matter: all the necessary information had been compiled and was contained inside.
 However, the biggest hurdles would come in trying to convert these millions of lines of text into a format that the Kindle could read and use.

-My first thought was to use an approach outlined on 1ManFactory.com (Note: This site seems to no longer be functioning) which involves converting a tab-delimited dictionary file to an OPF file (a kind of XML-wrapper for HTML files containing the core text).
+My first thought was to use an approach outlined on 1ManFactory.com which involves converting a tab-delimited dictionary file to an OPF file (a kind of XML-wrapper for HTML files containing the core text).
 However, the first step would have to be converting the proprietary .BGL file into a tab-delimited text file.
-A Github user had already tackled this issue and provided his software, a Python program make the conversion BglConverter.
-After struggling with dependency and build errors I was finally able to get the program to run, only to realize that the tab-delimited format did not support inflected dictionaries.
-Thus, I’d need to use a different approach than the one outlined in 1manfactory.com’s tutorial.
+A Github user had already tackled this issue and provided his software, a Python program called BglConverter.
+After struggling a bit with dependency and build errors, I was finally able to get the program to run, only to realize that the tab-delimited format did not support inflected dictionaries.
+Thus, I’d need to use a different approach than the one outlined in 1ManFactory.com’s tutorial.